Set up Workbench

 If Posit Workbench is not already configured from the landing page and running, select the Workbench logo.

 Workbench setup requires application roles POSIT_TEAM_ADMIN or POSIT_WORKBENCH_ADMIN.
 See top right corner to see your permissions.
-If you originally installed the Native App you will have all roles.
+If you originally installed the Native App, you automatically receive all of its application roles.

 Configuration